dariusbakunas/rawdisk/docs/source/index.rst

-.. rawdisk documentation master file, created by sphinx-quickstart on Tue May 27 15:22:28 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to rawdisk's documentation!
+Welcome to rawdisk's Documentation
 ===================================

-Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

+   overview
+   install

+.. only:: html

 Indices and tables
 ==================